algosup/2022-2023-project-1-smart-signage-Project-4-group/Documents/Technical-Specifications.md

 the GetCurrentSensorData function return the current voltage of the current sensor and can be used by any of the two current sensors that we have, depending on the input that is used when calling the function.

 ### 3.3.2.
-ChangeLightIntensity:
+Blink:

-The ChangeLightIntensity function will be used to change the intensity of the light emitted by the leds.
+The Blink function will be used to change the intensity of the light emitted by the leds.
 It will be used to reduce the energy consuption and to make the leds blink.
 It will need to use the TurnOnModuleControl and the TurnOffModuleControl functions.

 ### 3.3.3.
-SendDataByLoRa:
+Set:

-The SendDataByLoRa function will be used to send the data that we want to send to the app.
-It will be used to send the data of the current sensors and the data of the power mosfet module.
-We will also use it to send the data of the leds.
+The Set function will be used to set the leds on or off.
+It will need to use the On function.

 ### 3.3.4.
-GetReceivedDataByLoRa:

-The GetReceivedDataByLoRa function will be used to read the data that we want to get from the app.
-It will be used to read the requests of the client.

-### 3.3.5.
-TurnOnModuleControl:
+On:

-The TurnOnModuleControl function will be used to turn on the power mosfet module.
-It will be used to turn on the leds.
+The On function will be used to turn on the leds.
+It will need a boolean to turn on or off.

-### 3.3.6.
-TurnOffModuleControl:

-The TurnOffModuleControl function will be used to turn off the power mosfet module.
-It will be used to turn off the leds.

 ## 3.4.
 How will we secure it: